 U.S. passport holders, traveling to attend school require a visa.
 The consulates of China process visas based on the state the traveler resides in.
 Find detailed requirements, fees and instructions at Chinese Student Visa.

-U.S. passport holders, traveling to attend school can enter the country as a tourist.
-A student visa will then need to be applied for at an immigration office, within 30 days.
-Find detailed requirements, fees and instructions at Student Visa Requirements or at the Embassy of Costa Rica in Washington DC.
+U.S. passport holders, traveling to attend school, can enter the country as a tourist.
+If staying for more than 90 days, students must apply for a student visa at an immigration office within 30 days of arrival.
+Find detailed requirements, fees, and instructions at Student Visa Requirements or at the Embassy of Costa Rica in Washington DC.

 U.S. passport holders, traveling to attend school and staying 180 days or less, do not require a visa.
 Those staying over 180 days will require a visa.
 Find detailed requirements, fees and instructions at Student Visa Requirements.